Skip to content

 sudo apt install python3.12-dev python3.12-venv

-Python 3.12 now favor the use of venv.
+Python 3.12 now favors the use of venv.
 We highly recommend it too.
-To bootstrap it type `python3.12 -m venv sofa-venv` in the folder you want to keep this venv.
-We recommend creating it either in your home directory, in the folder containing both your sources and the build directory.
-Once created, you can activate it by calling `source /path/to/sofa-venv/bin/activate`.
-Now you can install all dependency through the following commands:
+To bootstrap it, type python3.12 -m venv sofa-venv in the folder you want to keep this venv.
+We recommend creating it either in your home directory or in the folder containing both your sources and the build directory.
+Once created, you can activate it by calling source /path/to/sofa-venv/bin/activate.
+Now you can install all dependencies through the following commands:

 python3.12 -m pip install --upgrade pip \